john2baik/Clustering_correlations/README.md

 Threshold = Minimum percentage of difference before new clustering stops.

-Example: 5 -> Minimum of 5% difference between new and old cluster centroids before creating new cluster required.
-# of tuples to show = How many tuples to be returned during file creation for ease of read.
+Example: 5 -> Minimum of 5% difference between new and old cluster centroids before creating new cluster required. number of tuples to show = How many tuples to be returned during file creation for ease of read.